ISIconsult

 Publications

-A basic postulate of the contribution by Jürgen Howaldt and Michael Schwarz (2017) is a supposed “double deficit”: According to the authors, there is a lack of both a concept grounded in social theory and sufficient empirical research and political attention in the context of social innovation.
-To fill these gaps, elements of a social theory-based approach are offered, coupled with references to empirical research findings.
-In the following, we would like to address some of the problematics of both the postulate and the perspective presented, and bring an alternative reading of deficits and research desiderata in the context of social innovation to the discussion.
+A basic postulate of the article by Jürgen Howaldt and Michael Schwarz (2017) is a supposed “double deficit”: according to the authors, there is a lack of both a concept based on social theory and sufficient empirical research and political attention in the context of social innovation.
+In order to fill these gaps, elements of a concept based on social theory are offered, coupled with references to empirical research findings.
+In the following, we would like to address some of the problems of both the postulate and the perspective presented and introduce an alternative reading of deficits and research desiderata in the context of social innovation into the discussion.

 The interaction between science, politics, and the public has been undergoing a profound transformation for several decades, with a closer involvement of the public in the decision-making and problem-solving processes of science and politics observed in many areas of society.
 One format that has become increasingly important in recent years is called Citizen Science.
 Citizen Science is generally understood as the collaboration between citizens and scientific institutions that allows the public to be more closely involved in science.
 Against the background of an increasing social importance of Citizen Science, the applicability for departmental research was examined within the framework of a UFOPLAN project and a concept for the application of Citizen Science in the departmental research of the Federal Environment Agency (UBA) was developed.
 It is primarily aimed at UBA staff, but also at representatives of other departmental research institutions.
 The purpose of the concept is to offer them a guideline with which they can, on the one hand, check the suitability of Citizen Science approaches for planned research projects.
 On the other hand, a rough estimate of the expected additional effort (e.g. time required for communication and coordination with citizens) and the benefits for the respective research project (e.g. broader, lifelike data basis) in selected fields of application (e.g. climate, water, noise, soil) can be made on this basis.
 Four Citizen Science formats could be identified that are particularly suitable for the Federal Environment Agency as a departmental research institution.
 The type “co-design” involves citizens in the research process from the beginning, or the impulses come from the citizens themselves.
 The second type, “co-production,” corresponds to the most common Citizen Science activities to date.
 Another type is “virtual participation,” in which large amounts of data, often virtual, are obtained via crowdsourcing approaches and sensor carrier approaches.
 The fourth type focuses on “autonomous research”.
 This can be understood as the activities of individuals or interest groups such as professional societies or associations that are generally active without any particular institutional affiliation and conduct research independently.